Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then consider the local fermion parity and its rotational symmetry property:

-Thus these 6 dangling Majorana fermions cannot be gapped out in a symmetric way, and the no-open-edge condition cannot be satisfied.
+Thus these 6 dangling Majorana modes cannot be gapped out in a symmetric way, and the no-open-edge condition cannot be satisfied.

-Majorana chain decoration on $\tau_2$ leaves 6 dangling Majorana fermions at each $\mu_1$ and 3 dangling Majorana fermions at each $\mu_3$.
-Consider the Majorana fermions as the edge modes of the decorated Majorana chains at each $\mu_3$, it is well-known that the odd number of Majorana fermions cannot be gapped out, hence the no-open-edge condition cannot be satisfied.
+Majorana chain decoration on $\tau_2$ leaves 6 dangling Majorana modes at each $\mu_1$ and 3 dangling Majorana modes at each $\mu_3$.
+Consider the Majorana modes as the edge modes of the decorated Majorana chains at each $\mu_3$, it is well-known that the odd number of Majorana modes cannot be gapped out, hence the no-open-edge condition cannot be satisfied.
 Finally, the classification attributed to the 1D block-state decorations is trivial:

 With all possible block-states, we discuss all possible trivializations.
 First, we consider about the 2D bubble equivalence: as we discussed in the main text, only type-\2 (i.e., ``Majorana bubbles'' with anti-PBC) 2D bubble equivalence is valid because there is no 0D block as the center of even-fold dihedral group.
 Enlarge all “Majorana bubble” construction can be deformed to double Majorana chains at arbitrary 0D block that can be trivialized because there is no on-site symmetry and the classification of 1D invertible topological phases (i.e., Majorana chain) is $\mathbb{Z}_2$.
 Furthermore, similar with the $p2$ case, 2D ``Majorana bubble'' construction changes the fermion parities of 0D blocks labeled by $\mu_1$ and $\mu_2$ simultaneously.